-March 20 marked the first day of spring.
+March 19 marks the first day of spring.
 It’s also marks a very common annual activity: household spring cleaning.

 While we don’t know the exact origins of the term “spring cleaning,” it’s thought to date back hundreds of years.
 Spring cleaning represents a total focus on organization and cleaning either as a way to celebrate winter being over or to get ready for the new year.
 Or both.